 Net Price: $51,352/yr

 Albuquerque New, Mexico

-Just last year, the University of New Mexico’s College of Nursing celebrated their 60th anniversary.
-Launched in Bernalillo County Indian Hospital before the university even had a medical school, the UNM nursing program has been providing vital resources to medical professionals and organizations since 1955, and has matured into a fully accredited constituent of the university’s health sciences center.
-Today, for just $12,000 annually (significantly less than most other schools on our list), even students in rural parts of the state can take advantage of a host of 100% online degree programs in their home state, including BSN, MSN in nursing education and advanced nursing practitioner specialties, PhD, and DNP degrees.
+The University of New Mexico’s College of Nursing recently celebrated a legacy of excellence that spans over six decades.
+Launched in Bernalillo County Indian Hospital before the university even had a medical school, the UNM nursing program has been providing vital resources to medical professionals and organizations since its inception, and has matured into a fully accredited constituent of the university’s health sciences center.
+Today, for just $7,556 annually (significantly less than most other schools on our list), even students in rural parts of the state can take advantage of a host of 100% online degree programs in their home state, including BSN, MSN in nursing education and advanced nursing practitioner specialties, PhD, and DNP degrees.

 48. The University of West Florida

 With just a 50% acceptance rate, the Department of Nursing at the University of West Florida is among the most selective schools on this list.
 This is partially owing to the fact that the department only admits 50 undergraduate students every year, compared to, say, the thousands at Nova Southeastern University.
 But it’s also a question of supply and demand—fewer students means greater individual resources, smaller class sizes, and more faculty access.
-Graduates of this intimate nursing program are therefore particularly well equipped to launch their professional careers, or to continue their education with UWF’s robust graduate nursing programs, which include MSN, PhD, and DNP options.
+Graduates of this intimate nursing program are therefore particularly well equipped to launch their professional careers, or to continue their education with UWF’s robust graduate MSN nursing programs, with Nurse Executive, Nurse Education, or Family Nurse Practitioner options.

 47. Saint Xavier University